lh95129/IETF-116-satellite-network-side-meeting/README.md

 Scope:

 Not about the topics worked under TVR, MANET, DTN and L4 and above protocols for satellite networking.

-Focusing on the networking issues of using satellite network for NTN integration where the satellite constellation is an infrastructure network. i.e. Large scale LEO satellite for internet access or mobile back haul. such as:
+Focusing on the networking issues of using satellite network for NTN integration where the satellite constellation is an infrastructure network. i.e. Large scale LEO satellite for internet access or mobile back haul.
+Topics include:

 1. Problem statement and use case
 2. Addressing, Routing and switching